Electric Vehicles Grow in the Desert: Peer Learning Helps Sedona Plan for Charging Infrastructure

 Experts also provided Sedona with access to valuable resources, like an EV code strategy document containing examples of existing codes across the country, many of which could potentially be adapted to Sedona as well.
 Resources and activities created for the cohort are available for anyone to use through the Joint Office of Energy and Transportation’s Public EV Infrastructure Playbook.

 Beck emphasized how networking was beneficial throughout the cohort, which provided perspectives from communities of all sizes.
-C2C also put him in contact with Arizona’s Clean Cities and Communities coalition, known as Valley of the Sun Clean Cities, expanding his network of connections across the state and beyond.
+C2C also put him in contact with Arizona’s Clean Cities and Communities and Communities coalition, known as Valley of the Sun Clean Cities, expanding his network of connections across the state and beyond.

 “It gave me hope,” Beck said.
 “It’s oftentimes that we are in a position where we are trying to change systems that have been the same for decades.
 It gives me inspiration that there are folks all over the place trying to make this happen, from small coalitions to cities to counties to states.”